GetStream/stream-chat-android/docs/MessageInput.md

 #### Changing the layout

 If you need to make a bigger change you can swap the layout for the Message Input.

-Create your custom Messga input layout as below
+Create your custom Messge input layout as below

 ```xml
 <?xml version="1.0" encoding="utf-8"?>